Degree conditions forcing directed cycles: Semidegree threshold of with

 We start with proving \thmref{thm:kbig_walk}, which is for closed walks instead of cycles, but on the other hand, it gives an additional structural information.

-\begin{proof}[Proof of \thmref{thm:kbig_walk}] The proof contains two major claims about graph $H$: one bounds the maximal possible length of a minimal path between any two vertices, and the other one forbids certain subgraphs.
+\begin{proof}[Proof of Theorem~\ref{thm:kbig_walk}] The proof contains two major claims about graph $H$: one bounds the maximal possible length of a minimal path between any two vertices, and the other one forbids certain subgraphs.
 Using the two, we will be able to understand the structure of $H$ so that we can prove the theorem.

 Firstly, we use \lemref{lem:girth} to find a short path between any two vertices of $H$.

 \begin{claim} For any vertices $x, y \in V(H)$ there exists a directed path from $x$ to $y$ of length at most $10\lfloor\frac{k-1}{3}\rfloor$.
 Additionally, for $k=7$, there exists such a path of length at most $12$. \end{claim}